THE MILK TRAY MAN

 Trivia: In a radical reworking of the formula, this was the first Milk Tray ad in which the lady had an active role, and only the second in which any of the actors had a speaking part.

-THE NICE PACKET Year or decade when first shown: 2000 Actors: Ben Porter and Jemma Kidd
+Year or decade when first shown: 2000 Actors: Ben Porter and Jemma Kidd

-In a Guardian article, social commentator Toby Young wondered who on earth was spreading the lie that “girls are less interested in muscular alpha males than they are in Sensitive New Age Guys”.
-Sure enough, it wasn’t long before women were missing both the Milk Tray Man’s dash, and his fondness for grand romantic gestures.
-Many wished he’d never been taken away.
-Former “It girl” Tara Palmer-Tomkinson wrote that any woman would be impressed if a man dived off a cliff, then swam out to a yacht to bring her a box of chocolates.
+In a Guardian article, social commentator Toby Young asked who on earth was spreading the lie that girls are less interested in muscular alpha males than they are in Sensitive New Age Guys?
+Viewers were soon wondering he’d ever been taken away, with former It girl Tara Palmer-Tomkinson writing that any woman would be impressed if a man dived off a cliff, then swam out to a yacht to bring her a box of chocolates.
 “If a man abseiled into my bedroom,” she confessed, “I’d give him more than a Milk Tray.
 I’d jump on him!”

-Even Julie Birchall, in her own words a “hardcore feminist”, railed against a dearly loved icon being cruelly terminated by “puritan regression”.
+Even Julie Birchall, in her own words a “hardcore feminist”, railed against a dearly loved icon being cruelly terminated by puritan regression.
 There were a lot of things a man might do to make her angry, she fumed, but going out of his way to bring her chocolates, then leaving as quietly as he had come in, was not one of them.

 So what became of the “James Bond of confectionery”?
 Did he take up a second career as a security guard as some have suggested?
 Isn’t that what spies and special forces do when they find themselves surplus to requirements?
 Or did he take a leaf out of the Black Magic Man’s career plan, and become a lounge bar crooner schmoozing his way through Caribbean cruises?